Tesco chair Allan to step down after inappropriate behaviour claims | Politics

 Tesco chairman John Allan will step down at the group's annual shareholders' meeting next month, with Britain's biggest retailer saying claims of inappropriate behaviour against him risked becoming a distraction to the business.
 One of Britain's highest-profile corporate names, Allan, 74, is often featured in British media commenting on retail and general business matters.
 He has chaired Tesco since 2015 and also chairs housebuilder Barratt Developments, where he is due to step down in September.

 The supermarket group said on Friday that his tenure as chairman was in any case due to end shortly, with a succession planning process making progress and expected to conclude in the near future.
-However, prior to Friday's update from Tesco, Allan was due to seek re-election at the June 16 annual general meeting (AGM).
+However, prior to Friday's update from Tesco, Allan was due to seek re-election at the June 16 annual general meeting (AGM) and in a statement he said he regretted having to prematurely stand down.

 Tesco said that pending the appointment of a new chairman, senior independent director Byron Grote will become interim chair and will chair the AGM.
 Earlier this month, the Guardian newspaper reported that Allan was facing claims of inappropriate behaviour from four women.